coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 #### Develop a new CodeRefinery lesson

-You would like to participate in the development of new CodeRefinery lessons.
+Would you like to participate in the development of new CodeRefinery lessons?
 We are listing a few ideas below but do not hesitate to contact us for new subjects!

 - New lesson on web scraping
 - New lesson on regular expressions
-- Add R examples in all CodeRefinery lessons (such as automated testing, Documentation, etc.)
+- Add R examples in all CodeRefinery lessons (such as automated testing, documentation, etc.)

 #### Share your expertise